wogud220/algorithm/README.md

 ## Problem 6)
 Given a function to sample a point from [0, 1] uniformly at random, simulate the sampling of a point from a unit circle uniformly at random.

+## Problem 7)
+Find the second minimum spanning tree.
+Argue if you can use the same method to find the 3rd minimum spanning tree.